prisma-labs/graphql-framework-experiment/README.md

 yarn test:integration
 ```

-Integration tests rely on `npm link`.
-This means those integration tests cannot work on a machine that has not done `npm link` inside the root of the cloned repo.
+Integration tests rely on `yarn link`.
+This means those integration tests cannot work on a machine that has not done `yarn link` inside the root of the cloned repo.

-The reason we do not use `yarn link` is that yarn [does not symlink the bin into local node_modules](https://github.com/yarnpkg/yarn/issues/5713).
+If `yarn` fails to symlink the bin, one solution can be to do `yarn build` (or `yarn dev`) in this project.
+Then, try to run the test(s) again.

 <br>